 Use your JR Pass on the JR Ferry

 Your JR Pass is valid on the JR West Ferry from Miyajimaguchi station to Miyajima, (read about what to do on Miyajima here ) saving you the 820 Yen return fare.
-It is NOT valid on the JR Beetle ferry from Busan to Hakata, but you can read about Korea – Japan ferries here.
+It is NOT valid on the JR Beetle ferry between Japan and Korea, but I’ve written about the routes here.

 Use your JR Pass to get to and from Tokyo Airports